pts/pts-chroot-env-qq/README.txt

 pts-chroot-env-qq: convenient chroot entry point
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 pts_chroot_env_qq.sh is script (containing shell and Perl code) which lets the user conveniently enter a chroot environment on Unix systems.
-It's a combination of sudo + chroot + cd + setting some the environment variables.
+It's a combination of sudo + chroot + su to regular user + cd + setting some the environment variables.

 Convenience functionality provided by pts_chroot_env_qq.sh: